rancher/dashboard/docusaurus/docs/extensions/extensions-configuration.md

 }
 ```

-But as for a basic example of a product definition of your extension on your `product.js` file would be something along these lines:
+But as for a basic example of a product definition of your extension on your `product.ts` file would be something along these lines:

 ```ts
 export function init($plugin, store) {